kristoff-it/zine/zine/README.md

 #### Templated Layouts

-It's common for Zine project to have more than one layout, and it's also common for layouts to share common boilerplate (eg the doctype, the <html> tag, etc).
+It's common for Zine projects to have more than one layout, and it's also common for layouts to share common boilerplate (eg the doctype, the <html> tag, etc).

 Like other similar templating systems, Zine gives you the ability to create